Who is eligible for a Vallee Scholar Award?

 What can Vallee Scholar Awards be spent on?

 While relatively unrestricted, no more than 10% of the grant can be used for institutional indirect costs.
 Use of award funds for salary support of the applicant is not permitted.
-Salary for others, such as postdoctoral fellows, graduate students and research assistants is allowed, as are expenditures for supplies, equipment, research travel, and childcare while attending scientific conferences.
+Salary for others, such as postdoctoral fellows, graduate students and research assistants is allowed, as are expenditures for supplies, equipment, research travel, and extra caregiving expenses.
 Graduate student tuition payments cannot exceed $10,000 per year.